-- · Perform work and direct lead-safe work practices. - Provide on-the-job training to non-certified workers. - · Keep copy of the initial and/or refresher training certificates onsite. - When requested, use EPA-recognized test kits or, alternatively, collect paint chip samples for laboratory lead analysis to identify lead-based paint. - Be physically present while posting signs, containing work areas, and cleaning work areas. - · Be available by telephone when off-site. - Maintain the containment to keep dust and debris within the work area. - Implement the cleaning verification procedure. - · Prepare and maintain required records.
+- · Perform work and direct lead-safe work practices. - Provide applicable on-the-job training to non-certified workers. - Keep a copy of initial and/or refresher training certificates onsite. - When requested, conduct testing for lead-based paint using EPArecognized test kits or collect paint chip samples for lab analysis and report findings. - Be physically present while posting signs, containing work areas, and cleaning work areas. - Be available by telephone when off-site. - Maintain the containment to keep dust and debris within the work area. - Implement the cleaning verification procedure. - Prepare and maintain required records.